-The contractor, subrecipient, or subcontractor shall not discriminate on the basis of race, color, national origin or sex in the performance of this contract.
+The contractor, subrecipient, or subcontractor shall not discriminate on the basis of race, color, sex or national origin in the performance of this contract.
 The contractor shall carry out applicable requirements of 49 CFR Part 26 in the award and administration of USDOT-assisted contracts.
-Failure by the contractor to carry out these requirements is a material breach of this contract, which may result in the termination of this contract or such other remedy as the state deems appropriate, which may include, but not limited to:
+Failure by the contractor to carry out these requirements is a material breach of this contract, which may result in the termination of this contract or such other remedy as the State deems appropriate, which may include, but are not limited to:

-- (1) Withholding monthly progress payments;
+- (A) Withholding monthly progress payments;

-- (2) Assessing sanctions; and/or
+- (B) Assessing sanctions; and/or

-- (3) Disqualifying the contractor from future bidding as non-responsible.
+- (C) Disqualifying the contractor from future bidding as non-responsible.